 No Outright Recommendation is given for any textbook.
 Individuals must make their own decision.

-‘Free textbooks [aka open textbooks] written by knowledgeable scholars are a relatively new phenomenon.
-Below, find a meta list of 160 Free Textbooks, and check back often for new additions’.
+‘Free textbooks written by knowledgeable scholars are a relatively new phenomenon.
+Below, find a list of 170 free Textbooks’.

-Covers a wide range of areas from Art & Photography through to Travel and includes most academic areas.
+Covers areas from Art & Photography through to Travel and includes most academic areas.

 - Alex Catalogue of Electronic Texts

-‘On Bookboon you can download Free online textbooks.
+‘Download free online textbooks.
 All our books are available in PDF and you can download them directly without registration’.
-Also has Business Books and Travel Guides.

 - CK-12 Foundation